Current Employment Statistics Frequently Asked Questions

 For more information about the CES survey, see the CES Technical Notes at

-- How does CES data compare to other program's data?
+- How does CES data compare to the data of other programs?

 CES compared with CPS